natanael-b/lua-nil-safe/README.md

 # lua-nil-safe
-This lib hacks nil type metatable making it ignoring most common nil related errors.
-This is very small trick, by overring metamethods you can simply, for e.g. when checking if file exists you usually do:
+This lib hacks the nil-type metatable, making it ignore the most common nil-related bugs.
+When overriding metamethods, you can simply, for example:

+When checking if the file exists, you usually do:
 ```lua
 function file_exists(name)
   local file = io.open(name, "r") -- Open the file in read mode